-Switches for the trip computer are located on the left side of the combination. meter panel.
+Switches for the trip computer are located on the left side of the combination meter panel.
 To operate the trip computer, push the switches as shown above.

-- ENTER switch - NEXT switch
+- B NEXT switch

-When the ignition switch is pushed to the ON position, modes of the trip computer can be selected by pushing the u switch A.
+When the ignition switch is pushed to the ON position, modes of the trip computer can be selected by pushing the switch (A).